Mexico Travel Guide › Álamos

 Uber does not operate in Álamos.
-The service is available in Navajoa, but drivers are usually reluctant to make a one-way trip to Álamos – you’ll probably have to negotiate a fare independent of the Uber app.
+The service is available in Navajoa, but drivers are usually reluctant to make a one-way trip to Álamos – it’s possible to negotiate a fare independent of the Uber app.

 Can I drive to Álamos?

-Yes, you can drive to Álamos.
+It’s possible to drive to Álamos.
 Driving down from the US border is relatively straightforward.
 However, parts of the state of Sonora, particularly in remote areas and near the border, have been badly affected by drug cartel violence – driving at night is definitely a bad idea.
-Check the latest travel advisories at travel.state.gov or ask your hotel.
+Check the latest travel advisories at travel.state.gov or ask at the hotel.

 The drive from Nogales on the Arizona border is around 660 km (410 miles) and takes around 8 hours non-stop (the highways are fast).
 From Tijuana, the drive is around 1250 km.
 Unfortunately, foreign vehicles do require a Mexican “Temporary Importation of Vehicle Permit” (Álamos falls outside the “Sonora Free Zone”).